Computing Technology for Math Excellence Logo

 In What is Artificial Intelligence and How Is It Powering Our Lives? posted at ScienceABC, Ishan Daftardar (2022, July 8) delved into the history of AI, machine learning, deep learning, and where AI is used.
 For example, AI is used in the algorithms for social media feeds like Facebook, Amazon ad recommendations, and digital assistants like Siri, Alexa, Cortana, and Google Assistant.
 Streaming services (e.g., Netflix, Amazon Prime Video, Spotify, Quora) use AI for recommending films, programs, music, and articles to read.

-For education, AI has been used in personalized computer-assisted problem solving programs, intelligent tutoring systems, profiling and prediction, adaptive systems and personalization.
+For classrooms, there are 4 ways that AI can help students: differentiated instruction, intelligent textbooks, assessment, and personalized learning, per W. Ian O'Bryne (2023, April 11).
+AI has been used in computer-assisted problem solving programs, intelligent tutoring systems, profiling and prediction, adaptive systems.
 It's used in AI powered automatic grading systems and chatbots to answer student questions.

 Math educators also need to be careful about using ChatGPT.
 In ChatGPT Is Not Ready to Teach Geometry (Yet), Dr. Paul T. von Hippel (2023, January 4) noted the following and then illustrated his point with examples using the Pythagoras' Theorem: